pupubird/WebLaunchJS-2021/Basic.md

 What it means is essentially it was never meant to go out from the browser (thou this is no longer true with **node.js**), the only purpose was only for you to add a behavior layer on your browser, like getting data from the server periodically

-Using JavaScript, you are able to get your HTML element, and manipulate the styling, attributes of the element.
+Using JavaScript, you can get your HTML element, and manipulate the styling, attributes of the element.

-Although there are some alternative to manipulate your element with other languages (like Java Applet, etc), but the only officially marketed language is JavaScript.
+Although there is some alternative to manipulate your element with other languages (like Java Applet, etc), the only officially marketed language is JavaScript.

-Fun fact: JavaScript has nothing to do with Java, other than the name itself is similiar, nothing is 🤣.
+Fun fact: JavaScript has nothing to do with Java, other than the name itself is similar, nothing is 🤣.

 <br>
 <br>